miljohack-2021-cramo/hei-mamma-jeg-er-frontend/README.md

 # This is the frontend for the Cramo case at Miljøhack 2021
+Cramo has established a digital ecosystem to handle the increased need for digitalization of construction sites.
+Our solution extends this ecosystem by estimating the impact of noise on the local environment.

 The solution is built with React with [styled-components](https://styled-components.com/) for styling.
 The map is made with [react-map-gl](https://github.com/visgl/react-map-gl).